srebuffi/lsd-clusters/README.md

 ## Downloading the pretrained RotNet on CIFAR 10

-The pretrained network can be downloaded with the following link:
+The pretrained initialization network can be downloaded with the following link:

 https://www.dropbox.com/s/4c6jw6caz3tsoe0/RotNet_cifar10.pt?dl=0